 Tactical Gun Review asked Marty Robbins, Director – Marketing at BAYCO Products, how to evaluate and choose the right flashlight for a specific task.
 Marty was kind enough to provide the following information.
+You can have a look at a guide here if you’re still unsure on what flashlight to invest your money in.

 First, we really need to know how different types of users see flashlights and how they “categorize” each as either all the same or the different levels of quality.
 Here’s a quick synopsis on what makes one manufacturer different than the others.